Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 What about defining types in function pointer types?
 ----------------------------------------------------

-An obvious consequence of relaxing [dcl.fct]/11 is the desire to permit function pointers which return an anonymous struct.
+An obvious consequence of relaxing [dcl.fct]\ |para|\ 11 is the desire to permit function pointers which return an anonymous struct.
 For example:

 .. code:: c++